-The EPS shows how much of a company’s profits is allocated to each outstanding share, and can be used to determine just how profitable the company really is.
+The EPS shows how much of a company’s profits are allocated to each outstanding share, and can be used to determine just how profitable the company is.
 To calculate EPS, take ((Net income – dividends)/outstanding shares).
 If the EPS is higher, it shows that the company is making enough profits.

 There are plenty of other aspects to look into when deciding on a stock, such as the 52-week high and low, the dividend yield, dividends per share, trading volume, net change, etc. that all determine the strength of the stock, but we’ll look into that in a separate post.

 How to trade stocks